ROCm/rccl/tools/rccl_replayer/README.md

 Replayer operates in the following steps:

-1. **Collective Log Collection:** During your RCCL runs, the collective logs are generated, capturing important information like hostname, deviceIdx, collective call type, number of elements used, data type, operation type, task number, and global rank number about collective communication patterns.
+1. **Collective Log Collection:** During your RCCL runs, the collective logs are generated when NCCL_DEBUG=INFO and NCCL_DEBUG_SUBSYS=COLL enabled, capturing important information like hostname, deviceIdx, collective call type, number of elements used, data type, operation type, task number, and global rank number about collective communication patterns.

 2. **Data Aggregation:** Replayer collects and pareses the collective logs. organizing them based on opCount (collective count in the group call), and global rank information.

 3. **Group Call Validation:** After acquiring data from the collective logs and generating group calls, the replayer validates the results using two different methods.
 For Non-Send/Recv collectives, it checks if each MPI rank has the required number of collective tasks.
 For Send/Recv collectives, it verifies if they all have a matching pair.

-4. **Replaying RCCL:** Based on the aggregated and validated data, Replayer can replay the collective logs to reproduce the RCCL runs from your application.
+4. **Replaying RCCL:** Based on the aggregated and validated data, Replayer will replay the collective logs to reproduce the RCCL runs from your application.

 5. **Reporting and Skipping.** Replayer outputs the detected faulty group calls and skips them during replay.
 It provides a report showing which group calls were skipped and why and, at the end, summarizes how many group calls were replayed and how many were skipped.

-*Note:*  Before using the replayer, it is essential to collect your application's logs with 'NCCL_DEBUG=INFO' and 'NCCL_DEBUG_SUBSYS=COLL' enabled.
-These environment variables will ensure that the necessary debugging information related to collective communication is captured and recorded in the logs.

 ## Installation